New Motorola Edge is coming in 'just a few days', but it may be a China exclusive

-A new Motorola Edge phone is set to launch very soon, and it'll be one of the first phones to include the new Qualcomm Snapdragon 8 Gen 1 chipset.
+A new Motorola Edge phone is set to launch very soon, and it'll be one of the first phones to include the new Qualcomm Snapdragon 8 Gen 1 chipset (previously anticipated to be named the Snapdragon 898).
 The only problem is, we don't know whether you'll be able to buy it.

 Announced during the Qualcomm Snapdragon Summit 2021, a Motorola representative said a new Edge smartphone is set to launch in China in the coming days.